Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Related Works

 \section{Related Works}

+In contrast to single-concept personalization works~\citep{tan2025ominicontrol,zhang2025easycontrol} that can only customize a single concept, our discussion centers on multi-concept personalization, which can be further categorized into tuning-based and tuning-free methods.

-\textbf{Tuning-Based Multi-concept Personalization.} Tuning-based multi-concept personalization approach~\cite{choi2025dynasyn,jin2025latexblend,galimage,kumari2023multi,kong2024omg,kwon2024tweedie,jangidentity,guo2025conceptguard,garibi2025tokenverse} requires one or more reference images of each concept to fine-tune the model before performing multi-concept personalization at test time.
-For example, Textual Inversion~\cite{galimage} introduces personalized text-to-image generation by learning a pseudo-word text embedding to represent each input concept.
-It supports compositional generation by using two learned pseudo-words, one for the object and one for the style.
-Based on this, Custom Diffusion~\cite{kumari2023multi} introduces multi-concept customized generation by optimizing the key and value projection layers of the model along with modifier tokens using concept images.
-MuDI~\cite{jangidentity} and ConceptGuard~\cite{guo2025conceptguard} propose solutions to mitigate the concept confusion problem in multi-concept customization, using a form of data augmentation and concept-binding prompts techniques, respectively.
-Recently, TokenVerse~\cite{garibi2025tokenverse} proposed the first disentangled multi-concept personalization method, which supports decoupling abstract concepts beyond objects, such as lighting conditions and material surfaces, from images.
+\textbf{Tuning-Based Multi-concept Personalization.} Tuning-based multi-concept personalization approach~\citep{choi2025dynasyn,jin2025latexblend,kong2024omg,kwon2024tweedie,gu2023mix,dong2024continually,jiang2025mc,kumari2023multi} requires one or more reference images of each concept to fine-tune the model before performing multi-concept personalization at test time.
+For example, Textual Inversion~\citep{galimage} and P+~\citep{voynov2023p+} introduce personalized text-to-image generation by learning a pseudo-word text embedding to represent each input concept.
+MuDI~\citep{jangidentity} and ConceptGuard~\citep{guo2025conceptguard} propose solutions to mitigate the concept confusion problem in multi-concept customization, using a form of data augmentation and concept-binding prompts techniques, respectively.
+Recently, TokenVerse~\citep{garibi2025tokenverse} proposed a disentangled multi-concept personalization method, which supports decoupling abstract concepts beyond objects, such as lighting conditions and material surfaces, from images.
 It optimizes a small MLP for each image to predict the modulation vector offsets for words in the image caption, learning to disentangle concepts of the image.
-Despite these advancements, tuning-based methods require test-time fine-tuning for unseen concepts, which is time-consuming and prone to overfitting on limited training images, often leading to suboptimal results.
+Despite these advancements, tuning-based methods require test-time fine-tuning for unseen concepts, which is time-consuming and prone to overfitting on limited training images, often leading to suboptimal results. \underline{Contrasting with TokenVerse}, we propose a novel tuning-free paradigm along with an innovative module, Mod-Adapter, and a novel pretraining strategy guided by a VLM.